 How to better protect human rights in older age?
 AGE responds to UN consultation

 AGE responded to the call of the United Nations (UN), the Open-Ended Working Group on Ageing (OEWG) on how to better protect human rights in older age.
-Our input will feed into the 11th session of the OEWG, which will take place in April 2020 in New York, focusing on the following topics:
+Our input will feed into the 11th session of the OEWG, and focus on the following topics:

 - Right to work and access to the labour market

 - Content of the right to social protection and social security and related state obligations

 - Content of the right to education, training, life-long learning and capacity-building and related state obligations